gbikhazi20/pref-signaling/README.md

 # Propose with a Rose?

 ### Preference Signaling

 If you have ever applied for a job, ordered an Uber, or asked someone out, you have played part in a [matching market](<https://en.wikipedia.org/wiki/Search_and_matching_theory_(economics)>).
 Matching markets are numerous and varied, but they all share one thing in common: they bring together various kinds of agents who care about whom they are paired with.
 Many such markets are becoming increasingly competitive.
 College admissions rates are at an all-time low [1], and medical students increasingly need to rank more residency programs to ensure a match [2].
 Economists have found preference signaling to be a useful tool in boosting one’s chances of matching with their preferred chooser [3, 4, 5].

 As a young, single person, who has already gotten into college and is not pre-med, the matching market of relationships is of most interest to me.
 In an age where more and more relationships are formed online [6], the matching markets of dating apps are particulary interesting.
 In their 2014 paper, "Propose with a Rose?
 Signaling in Internet Dating Markets," Stanford economists Muriel Niederle and Soohyung Lee detail the results of an online dating experiment they conducted in South Korea.
 Participants were given a limited number of "virtual roses" to express heightened interest when requesting a date.
 The study revealed several intriguing findings, including a significant increase in matching success rates when roses were used.
 Many dating apps now incorporate a similar preference signaling mechanism — Tinder has Super Likes, Bumble has SuperSwipes, Hinge has Roses...

-### Conceptually understanding `pref-signaling`
+### `propose-with-a-rose` Under the Hood

-1. For now, `pref-signaling` assumes only two types of agents: `Man` and `Woman` types, which are both subclasses of the `Agent` class.
+1. For now, `propose-with-a-rose` assumes only two types of agents: `Man` and `Woman` types, which are both subclasses of the `Agent` class.
 The distinction between men and women here is, for now, arbitrary, since both types of agents' behavior is identical.
 However, the code is designed in such a way that altering one class of agent's behavior, or adding a third or fourth type of agent, is very easy.
 2. Each agent is assigned a `desirability` score following a normal distribution.
 This directly models the field experiment: The company which organized the online dating platform calculated desirability scores for each user, but did not reveal them to anyone.
 3. Each agent of type `Man` is given the same number of proposals to send, as are all `Woman` agents.
 The classes `Man` and `Woman` may be allocated a different number of proposals.
 4. Roses are the vehicle for preference signaling.
 They are allocated in the same way across agent class according to a user-defined distribution.
 Roses may be attached to proposals and are not a separate form of proposal.